Blog ISO 27001 vs NIST Cybersecurity Framework

 Recover

 The Recover Function determines which activities should be carried out to preserve resilience and restore any capabilities or services that have been lost as a result of a cybersecurity event.
-It allows for timely recovery to normal operations, minimizing the harm caused by a cybersecurity incident.
+Minimizing the damage caused by a cybersecurity incident makes timely recovery to normal operations possible.

 NIST CSF and ISO 27001 Similarities